navinkrishnan/devcontainer-features-btp/README.md

-# btp-cap-dev-stack
+# BTP Dev Container Features (devcontainer-features-btp)

-An unofficial Visual Studio code [dev container](https://containers.dev/) feature with a collection of tools to support CAP application development in SAP BTP.
+An unofficial Visual Studio code [dev container](https://containers.dev/) feature with a collection of tools to accelerate the CAP (Cloud Application Programming Model) application development in SAP BTP.

 Installs the following command line utilities: